MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 ## Where can I find information about third-party solutions that integrate with Azure RMS?

 Many software vendors already have solutions or are implementing solutions that integrate with Azure Rights Management—and the list is growing rapidly.
 You might find it useful to check the [RMS-englightened solutions](requirements-applications.md#rms-enlightened-solutions) list and get the latest updates from [Microsoft Mobility@MSFTMobility](https://twitter.com/MSFTMobility) on Twitter.
-However, if you have a specific question, send an email message to the Information Protection team: askipteam@microsoft.com.
+Also check the [developer's guide](../develop/developers-guide.md) and post any specific integration questions on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam).

 ## Is there a management pack or similar monitoring mechanism for the RMS connector?